 Much has been made of underwater tourism, suites, resorts, et al. Just a few days ago, we ourselves reported of Manta resort’s underwater room.
 In his quest for exclusivity or perhaps solitude (we lavishly root for the latter), man has long extended the boundaries of land and entered realms of oceans.
 And with man, so has luxury.
-That said we couldn’t keep our review-wielding talons off inns and hotels that took the alternate route.
+That said, we couldn’t keep our review-wielding talons off inns and hotels that took the alternate route.
 Thus was created the top five underwater resort properties list.

 5) Utter Inn, Sweden

 Here is a place with a room ten feet beneath the surface of a Swedish lake.
 Now that’s one room with a view, just utter in’!
 That’s right!
 Utter Inn is an utterly unusual hotel, in the very best way.
 Located in the middle of a Swedish lake east of Stockholm, the ‘floatel’ plays reverse aquarium with the fish like looking in at the guests.
-And by “guests”, I mean two people.
+And by “guests,” I mean two people.

 Utter Inn has only one available room, which houses two single beds, and a singular experience for them.
 Created by Swedish artist Mikael Genberg, the property is located miles from the shore and accessible by an inflatable boat.
-“I don’t think there is an experience quite like sleeping underwater and many people have come to find out if they like it”, said Genberg.
-They would, be it from the underwater room, above-surface kitchen or sundeck.
+“I don’t think there is an experience quite like sleeping underwater, and many people have come to find out if they like it,” said Genberg.
+They would be it from the underwater room, above-surface kitchen, or sundeck.

 4) Jules’ Undersea Lodge, Florida

-Likened to a “secret underwater clubhouse”, Jules’ Undersea Lodge in Key Largo, Florida requires guests to scuba dive 21 feet beneath the surface of the sea for entry.
+Likened to a “secret underwater clubhouse,” Jules’ Undersea Lodge in Key Largo, Florida, requires guests to scuba dive 21 feet beneath the surface of the sea for entry.
 It was started out as the La Chalupa underwater research laboratory in the 1970s but now supports divers who wish to book overnight stays.
 Each room has a large, round window that looks out into the sea.

-The mangrove lagoon in which Jules is located is a natural nursery area for many reef fish.
+The mangrove lagoon in which Jules is located in a natural nursery area for many reef fish.
 The underwater space is a great setting for couples seeking intimate and unique ceremonies, complete with a “mer-chef” who also scuba dive to it.
 The lodge also offers full scuba diving certification packages in just three days so couples can go off and explore the ocean’s stunning marine milieu.

 3) Atlantis, The Palm, Dubai

-When there is talk of Atlantis, how could a mention of Poseidon be far behind.
-So the name appears on our list albeit as a signature suite and accompanied by Neptune.
+When there is talk of Atlantis, how could a mention of Poseidon be far behind?
+So the name appears on our list, albeit as a signature suite and accompanied by Neptune.
 The two together comprise the ultra-luxe hotel’s underwater space.
-Coined “the perfect hide-away”, the elegant aquatic-themed accommodation has views from the bedroom and bathroom that will blow you away.
+Coined “the perfect hide-away,” the elegant aquatic-themed accommodation has views from the bedroom and bathroom that will blow you away.

 2) Huvafen Fushi, Maldives